Bohdanok/LA_eigenfaces_project/README.md

 ## About the project

 Face recognition is a fundamental task in computer vision with applications ranging from security systems to human-computer interaction.
 While modern deep learning techniques have achieved state-of-the-art accuracy, this project explores a classical mathematical approach based on Principal Component Analysis (PCA) and the Eigenfaces method.
 Using linear algebra concepts such as covariance matrices, eigenvalues, and eigenvectors, we aim to develop a face recognition system.
-We plan on testing and comparing our model with the pre-made OpenCV designs to see how is the purely mathematical approach different form the modern techniques.
+We plan on testing and comparing our model with the pre-made designs to see how is the purely mathematical approach different form the modern techniques.

 ## Structure
 eigenfaces.ipyng has implementation of our algorithm with explanations and test for one person.<br>